dna0xff/recipes/README.md

 ## Pretty self explanitory

-### Boating off course alarm  NOT ready for use yet still debugging
+### Boating off course alarm  NOT ready for use yet, still debugging
 Single file application that runs in your browser.
 Ideally you should be able to run from the local file system, however I suspect that there may be an issue with browser security alowing access to the location services.